hashicorp/nomad/website/source/docs/operating-a-job/configuring-tasks.html.md

 Nomad's [`template`][template] stanza can be used to generate environment variables.
-Environment variables may be templated with the contents of files on disk, Consul keys, or secrets from Vault:
+Environment variables may be templated with [Node attributes and metadata][nodevars], the contents of files on disk, Consul keys, or secrets from Vault:

 ```hcl
 template {